-Section 7.12 Chief Operations Officer.
+Section 7.11 Chief Operations Officer.
 The Chief Operations Officer is appointed by and serves at the pleasure of the Board of Directors.
 The Chief Operations Officer is responsible for the day- to-day management of the IAI and for carrying out the policies, direction and resolutions of the Board of Directors.
 The Chief Operations Officer shall act as the Secretary and Treasurer of the IAI.

 (a.)
 Annual Chief Operations Officer’s Report.
-The Chief Operations Officer shall present an annual Report at each Annual Membership Meeting in conformance with the provisions of Article XII, Section 12.02 of these Bylaws.
+The Chief Operations Officer shall present an annual Report at each Annual Membership Meeting.

 (b.)
 Voting Member of Long Range Planning Committee.
 The Chief Operations Officer shall serve as a voting member of the Long Range Planning and Continuity of Office Committee.